Skip to main content

 "You didn't.
 But your gesture did."
 Sampoorna smiled.
 Bondita frowned, confused.

 "Well.
 Biraj Ma came by.
 With these."
 She opened a box to show some newborn-sized clothes.
 "And she told me you visited her."
 Sampoorna smiled.
-"When my own parents never bothered to know if I am alive or dead after he… you got my second family back."
+"When my own parents never bothered to know if I was alive or dead after he… You got my second family back."
 Sampoorna teared up as she hugged Bondita.
 "How do you care for everyone so much?"
 Bondita's cheeks were wet with tears as she hugged Sampoorna back.
 "You were also there for me, Didi."

 "Is everything alright?"
 Sampoorna asked, seeing her cry.
 "Are you alright?"